aponysus/rego/README.md

 Policy-driven, observability-first resilience library in Go for distributed systems.

 This repository is **early-stage**.
-The core retry + timeline APIs exist today, but higher-level features (classifiers, budgets, hedging, remote control plane, integrations) are still in progress.
+Retry, timelines, and outcome classifiers exist today; budgets, hedging, remote control plane, and integrations are still in progress.

 ## What you get today

 - A retry executor with bounded attempts, backoff/jitter, and per-attempt/overall timeouts
 - A low-cardinality key model (`"svc.Method"`) that policies are attached to
+- Outcome classifiers for protocol/domain-aware retry decisions
 - Structured, per-attempt observability via `observe.Timeline`
 - Optional callback-based observability via `observe.Observer`

 ## Requirements

-- Go 1.22+ (per `go.mod`)
+- Go 1.22+

 ## Why